Flexible Printed Circuit (FPC) Overview

-FPC stands for Flexible Printed Circuit, which in Chinese is translated as **柔性印刷电路板** and is commonly referred to as a **软板**.
-It is created by using light imaging pattern transfer and etching processes on a flexible substrate to form conductor circuit patterns.
-The surface and inner layers of double-sided and multi-layer circuit boards are electrically connected through metallized holes.
-The circuit pattern’s surface is protected and insulated by a PI layer and adhesive.
+FPC, or Flexible Printed Circuit, also known as **柔性印刷电路板** or **软板** in Chinese, is created using light imaging pattern transfer and etching processes on a flexible substrate to form conductor circuit patterns.
+It provides electrical connections between the surface and inner layers of circuit boards through metallized holes, with a protective PI layer and adhesive.

 Advantages of Flexible Circuit Boards